-NEW DELHI, India (CNN) -- Indian Prime Minister Manmohan Singh resigned Monday to make a fresh claim to power, after his Congress party won an election mandate over the weekend.
+NEW DELHI, India (CNN) -- Indian Prime Minister Manmohan Singh is set to reclaim a second term with a resounding mandate for his Congress party.

-The party, headed by Italian-born Sonia Gandhi, won 206 of 543 boroughs of the federal parliament -- its best performance since 1991, in a country that has been governed by coalition governments for most of the past two decades.
+His Congress party, headed by Italian-born Sonia Gandhi, alone won 205 of 543 boroughs of the federal parliament -- its best performance since 1991 in a country that has been governed by coalition governments for most of the past two decades.

-Congress and its allies together led in 262 boroughs, outpacing their Hindu nationalist and communist rivals in the monthlong general elections.
-The votes were counted on May 16.
+Congress and its allies together led in 262 boroughs, outpacing their Hindu nationalist and communist rivals in the month-long general elections.

 Singh will submit his resignation and that of his council of ministers on Monday to President Pratibha Devisingh Patil to be able to make a fresh claim for government formation, presidential spokeswoman Archana Datta told CNN.

 Indian election commissioners will also be submitting a list of new elected contestants, she said.
 Watch Singh's Congress Party celebrate their victory »

 Meanwhile, the Congress party met in New Delhi to discuss how to form the next government.